opee2012/Set-Ops/README.md

-Start program by using `js sets.js [OPTIONS]` in terminal within set-ops-opee2012 repo.
+Start program by using `node sets.js [OPTIONS]` in terminal within set-ops-opee2012 repo.

 # OPTIONS